Service Catalogue

 The service includes a preliminary dialogue by mail or telephone and a meeting for the duration of ½-1 hour.

-The University Library supports University of Copenhagen with activities and services advancing research and changes of culture within the Open Science agenda
+Copenhagen University Library supports with activities and services advancing research and changes of culture within the Open Science agenda.

-At UCPH KUB screens all dissertations in cooperation with the PhD schools.
-We screen approximately 1,000 dissertations yearly.
+Copenhagen University Library screens all dissertations in collaboration with the PhD schools at UCPH, reviewing approximately 1,000 dissertations each year.

 The aim of the service is to control the university’s PhD dissertations and doctoral theses for textually duplicate content and plagiarism and in this way maintain the university’s scientific level and reputation.
 In this way the service contributes to prevent plagiarism and cases of scientific misconduct at the university.

-Essentially Copenhagen University Library supports UCPH researchers in OA publishing in order to secure openness, transparency, and free access to the university’s research publications and thus contributes to the Open Science efforts of UCPH.
+Copenhagen University Library supports researchers in Open Access publishing to ensure openness, transparency, and free access to the university's research publications.
+The service is delivered through education, workshops, guidance, and presentations, and includes support in:

 The service also covers sparring on specific analyses and replies to questions about bibliometric analyses and indicators.
 Besides, it can be booked for education and presentations on bibliometrics.
 The service includes expert knowledge and counselling on further development of responsible bibliometric practice and the next generation of metrics.
 The bibliometric service carries out major assignments by agreement against payment if required.

-Publication data is employed in annual reports and ad hoc reports for the university, the faculties and the departments plus for external funding providers when drawing up reports.
-KUB validates and controls the quality of the metadata for all the approximately 16,000 publications found in CURIS each year and enriches it with Open Access wherever possible.
+Publication data is used for annual reports and ad hoc reports for the university, the faculties and the departments plus for external funding providers when drawing up reports.
+Copenhagen University Library validates and controls the quality of the metadata for all the approximately 16,000 publications found in CURIS each year and enriches it with Open Access wherever possible.

 The registrations are used in a number of relations for documenting research at UCPH.
 Data is drawn from CURIS for the researchers’ profiles in “Find a Researcher”, and data is used in the annual ministerial gauging, the Open Access Indicator (OAI).

-KUB supports, teaches and provides advice to UCPH’s researchers and students in research data management based on the FAIR principles and primarily as to the planning of research data management and publication of research data.
+Copenhagen University Library supports, teaches, and provides advice to UCPH's researchers and students in research data management based on the FAIR principles, with a primary focus on data management plans, search for, and publishing research data.

-KUB’s research data management services encompasses counselling as to demands from funding providers for open and FAIR data (especially EU’s framework programmes), management of demands from journals as to accessibility of data underlying a publication, guidance in how to use data repositories and the granting of licenses for use and persistent identifiers for research data and the tool DeiC DMP containing templates for Data Management Plans relevant for the researchers of UCPH.
+Copenhagen University Library’s research data management services include guidance on requirements from funding agencies regarding open and FAIR data (especially the EU’s framework programmes) and the management of requirements from journals regarding the accessibility of data underlying a publication.
+Copenhagen University Library also offers assistance in using data repositories, as well as the granting of usage licenses and persistent identifiers for research data.
+Additionally, the tool DeiC DMP is provided, which contains templates for Data Management Plans relevant to the university’s researchers.
+Finally, strategies for searching existing data and access to and evaluation of relevant data sources are communicated.

-KUB has a broad instructional portfolio and develops and offers courses, workshops and train-the-trainer courses for researchers, students and UCPH’s research supporters.
+Copenhagen University Library has a broad instructional portfolio, develops and offers courses, workshops, and train-the-trainer programs for researchers, students and to the UCPH’s research supporters.

-The university library negotiates licenses and acquires information resources (books, journals, and databases) for students and researchers at UCPH who gain access to the resources through the library’s retrieval system.
+Copenhagen University Library negotiates licenses and acquires information resources (books, journals, and databases) for students and researchers who gain access to the resources through the library’s retrieval system.

 The University Library purchases and administrates annually scientific information resources for approximately DKK 60 million for the benefit of students, users and researchers at UCPH, RUC, ITU, DAB and CUH and ensures access to this through the library system.
 Of this approximately DKK 57 million is spent on e-resources.